robstoll/atrium/README.md

 ```
 You can also make assertions about one or several properties of the subject using `property` in an [assertion group block](#define-single-assertions-or-assertion-groups)
 -- general speaking, it allows you to create feature assertions without the need of own assertion functions.

-In the above example, `subject` within the assertion group block refers to `myPerson`.
+`subject` within an assertion group block refers to the subject of the assertion (`myPerson` in the above example).
+As a reminder, an assertion group block is a lambda with the `IAssertionPlant` created by `assert(...)` as receiver (see [assertion group block](#define-single-assertions-or-assertion-groups) for further details).
+You probably have already guessed it, `subject` is actually a property of `IAssertionPlant`.

-So we created two feature assertions: one for the property `name` and the other for the property `isStudent` of `myPerson`.
+Back to property assertions.
+In the above example we created two feature assertions: one for the property `name` and the other for the property `isStudent` of `myPerson`.
 A feature assertion is indicated as follows in the output.
 It starts with a `▶` followed by the feature's name and its actual value.
 So the above output can be read as "I assert, Person's name (which is actually `"Robert"`) to be `"Peter"` and its property `isStudent` (which is actually `false`) to be `true`".